← Learn/Pensions · Annual allowance

 Carry-forward looks simple — three years, oldest first — until the taper bites or the MPAA is triggered.
 The ordering rules, with worked figures from the engine corpus.

-Carry-forward lets an individual use unused annual allowance from the previous three tax years to support a pension input amount in the current year that exceeds the current year's allowance.
-It is one of the most useful planning levers in the pension toolkit and one of the easiest to compute wrongly, because three separate rules interact: the three-year window, the order in which allowance is consumed, and the tapered annual allowance.
+Carry forward lets your client reach back into the previous three tax years for unused annual allowance, to support a contribution bigger than this year's allowance alone.
+It's one of the most useful planning levers in the pension toolkit — and one of the easiest to get wrong, because three separate rules interact: the three-year window, the order the allowance is used in, and the taper.
 Add the money purchase annual allowance and the whole structure can collapse to nil.

 The rule

 Start with the window.
-To carry forward into the current year you must have been a member of a registered pension scheme in the year the unused allowance arose — membership, not contribution.
+To carry forward into the current year, your client must have been a member of a registered pension scheme in the year the unused allowance arose — membership, not contribution.
 The lookback is exactly three tax years and no further.
-Allowance unused in a year four years ago is gone; it does not roll up.
+Allowance unused four years ago is gone; it doesn't roll up.

-Then the ordering, which is where intuition fails.
-The current year's own annual allowance is used first.
-Only once the current-year allowance is fully consumed do you reach into carry-forward, and within carry-forward you use the oldestyear first, working forward.
-This “current year first, then oldest-to-newest” ordering is not cosmetic: it determines how much unused allowance survives into future years, because consuming the oldest first preserves the newer years' allowance for longer.
+Then the ordering — and this is where intuition fails.
+The current year's own annual allowance is spent first.
+Only once that's fully used do you reach into carry forward, and within carry forward you use the oldestyear first, working forwards.
+The “current year first, then oldest-to-newest” ordering isn't cosmetic: it decides how much unused allowance survives into future years, because spending the oldest first keeps the newer years alive for longer.

-The amount available to carry forward from any prior year is that year's annual allowance less the pension input amount actually used in that year.
-For a year in which the individual was tapered, it is the tapered allowance that sets the ceiling — you cannot carry forward allowance the taper never granted.
-And for any year on or after 2016/17 in which the money purchase annual allowance was triggered, the position is different again (covered below).
+How much can each prior year give?
+That year's annual allowance lessthe pension input actually used in it.
+If your client was tapered in that year, it's the taperedallowance that sets the ceiling — you can't carry forward allowance the taper never granted.
+And for any year from 2016/17 in which the money purchase annual allowance was triggered, the position is different again (more on that below).

 Carry forward is only available if the individual was a member of a registered pension scheme at some point during the tax year from which the allowance is being carried forward.
 The annual allowance for the current year is used first, then unused allowance from earlier years, earliest first.